thecluff/GullleBelle/README.md

 (IPv4)       www.gulllebelle.com
 ```
 5. Done!

+## Experimental Features and Details
+* When enabled (by going into 'setup.json' and changing `downloadButton` to true), users can have a custom button that, when clicked, downloads a file of their choosing.
+* setup.json is a new JSON file used to enable/disable editable features (very short list at the moment).

 ## Note
 I did not create the chrome extension included in this repo.
 It was taken and modified from [bankboga](https://github.com/hadenpf/bankboga).
 Credit for the extension goes to the creator.